sgml/csvlint.js/README.md

 - newlint: default to `\n`
 - quote: default to `\"`

-## Definition
+## Definitions

-For definition we implement the definition in `rfc4180`
+For definitions we implement the definition in `rfc4180`

 1. Each record is located on a separate line, delimited by a line break (CRLF).